home | about us

 The next two books of the New Testament go together.

-Paul had founded the church on an earlier missionary journey, but he writes to it on his third journey, (1 Corinthians around 55 A.D. and 2 Corinthians later that same year.
+Paul founded the church on an earlier missionary journey; however, he writes to the church on his third journey in 55 AD (1 Corinthians and 2 Corinthians).

 (If time permits, review some popular passages: The Love Chapter, 1 Corinthians 13.)